 All new Trustees receive an induction which is tailored to the specific needs of the individual and includes a copy of the organisation's Business Plan, a full set of organisational Policies and Procedures and any relevant past Board papers.
-Relevant on-going training is available to all Trustees.
+Relevant on-going training, including safeguarding training, is available to all Trustees.